See if you save on student loans

 A fixed rate loan has the same interest rate throughout the life of the loan.
 One reason borrowers, especially those with long-term loans, like fixed rate loans is that they provide a kind of “interest rate insurance” — they cost a little more, but that premium protects you against price changes down the road.

-A variable interest rate loan’s APR will fluctuate over time based on an interest rate index known as 1-Month LIBOR.
+A variable interest rate loan’s APR will fluctuate over time based on an interest rate index known as 1-Month SOFR.
 This means that your monthly payment can also change as interest rates change.
 Variable interest rates are typically lower than fixed interest rates at first, but they may increase over time, so if you are approved and you choose a variable interest rate loan, your variable interest rate may end up higher than the fixed interest rate you could lock in now.
 In addition, the savings reflected by using this calculator may be less over time, and may even be negative, if your variable interest rate increases.
-You can view historical 1-month LIBOR rates here.
+You can view historical 1-month SOFR rates here.
 Interest rates on variable rate loans are capped at 8.95%, 9.95%, or 11.95% depending on the term of your loan and state Regulations.

 Absolutely.
 When considering refinancing your federal student loans, it is important to review the current protections and loan programs you are granted to help manage your student debt.
 You should have an understanding of which of those you may be giving up (such as student loan forgiveness and forbearance) when refinancing with a private lender like Earnest.